astravant/digital-garden-jekyll/_notes/hello-world.md

 This project began with a simple idea of condensing some of the greatest learnings and [[mental models]] from my life into a single document to reference in the coming years.

+In the past, I have not published much of my writing due to the feeling that I needed to edit and perfect it before I published it.
+The reason I like the idea of a digital garden is because it removes that filter.
+I can write about what is on my mind at any particular moment and just publish it, without worrying if it's 'up to par' or good enough.
+For me, a digital garden is a great way to spread half-baked ideas that you're still thinking through internally.
+The goal of this space is to offer a portal into my mind.

 > You can't use up creativity.
 The more you use the more you have.